mss0406/youtube-audiodl/README.md

 # ytdl-mp3downloader
-tiny program i wrote in like 2-3mins to download ytvideos to mp3
+small programm to download videos via youtube-dl and convert to mp3 via FFmpeg

+put FFmpeg.exe and youtube-dl in the same folder